-This behaviour can be changed by providing an org.jboss.weld.se.archive.isolation system property with false value.
-After that, each Alternative/Interceptor/Decorator enabled in beans.xml of any archive will be enabled for the whole SE application.
+This behaviour can be changed by providing a system property org.jboss.weld.se.archive.isolation with value of false.
+In this case, Weld will use a "flat" deployment structure - all bean classes share the same bean archive and all beans.xml descriptors are automatically merged into one.
+Thus alternatives, interceptors and decorators selected/enabled for a bean archive will be enabled for the whole application.